Peeragogy/Peeragogy.github.io/action.md

 The purpose of the *Peeragogy Accelerator* is to use the power of peer learning to help build great organizations.

-We will do this by investing time and energy, rather than money building a distributed community of peer learners, and a strongly vetted collection of best practices.
+We will do this by investing time and energy, rather than money, building a distributed community of peer learners, and a strongly vetted collection of best practices.
 Our project complements others’ work on sites like